Why is Teak Decking so Expensive?

 Teakdecking Systems examined and tested various wood species as alternatives to teak, but teak reigns.
 Experimentation with heat and chemically modified wood is active.
 Meanwhile, teak remains the best natural decking solution.
 But why is teak so expensive?
 Read on…

 In the 1800s, British Admiralty recognized teak’s value.
-So they sent a German botanist to Burma (now Myanmar) with an assignment: Devise a plan to make teak a renewable resource for its ships.
+So they sent a German botanist to Southeast Asia with an assignment: Devise a plan to make teak a renewable resource for its ships.

 The result: The teak forests were divided into sectors and a management plan was devised.
 The number of trees harvested in each sector was restricted.
 Well-cared-for timber elephants were (and still are) used to extract the logs to minimize damage to the forest.